Infant Sleepwear & The Safety Standards

 Infant sleepwear must meet two important criteria: Length and CPSA Testing

-To ensure safety of infant sleepwear, the CPSC requires that they meet certain length requirements.
+To ensure safety of infant sleepwear, the CPSC requires that the garment meets certain length requirements.
 If it's a one-piece garment (like a gown or onesie) the length CANNOT exceed 25 3/4" when laying in a relaxed position.
 If it's a two-piece set, neither piece can be longer than 15 3/4".

 Unfortunately that means many of those cute knotted baby gowns you see on the market don't actually comply with the regulations because they're quite a bit longer than 25 3/4".